nealdotpy/pub-trading-bot/README.md

 Read the article describing the project here: https://medium.com/@nealdotpy/if-i-cant-make-money-my-python-trading-bot-will-368a592b3c6d

+This repository hosts code that generally outlines the first strategy I used.
+A more detailed repository exists; however due to the nature of algorithmic trading, they are private.

 # FUNCTIONALITY
 This program will include the following features:
 * [X] Scrape a database of stock tickers (NYSE, NASDAQ)